 Although somewhat humorous, I read those laws to illustrate man's humanly reasoned approach to law.
 That is, he tries to dictate the specific actions of others without regard to motive.

 In contrast, many times the world treats bad human behavior as if it were excusable, if the person says he didn't know what he was doing.
-As a result, people get away with murder because they are declared insane by experts——and we all know what an "expert" is——he is "a has been drip under pressure."
+As a result, people get away with murder because they are declared insane by experts—and we all know what an "expert" is: A has-been drip under pressure [ex-spurt].

 Or, the accused claims he had a bad childhood because of incompetent parents.
 We hear that very often these days.
 Therefore, he may kill and maim people at will, with little fear of punishment.
 I find the contradiction ironic that in Australia: "A life sentence is 25 years."